madnuttah/unbound-docker/doc/DETAILS.md

 ...
 ```

-If you like to have a healtheck for this container which I'd recommend strongly, [`you got our back`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).
-Read on, I'll explain how to set this up in the next heading.
+If you like to have a healtheck for this container which we'd recommend strongly, [`you got our back`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/healthcheck.sh).
+Read on, we'll explain how to set this up in the next heading.

 In [Portainer](https://portainer.io) you can also view the `cachedb.d` volume with a contained `redis.sock` file by clicking `browse`.